ruthgn/Spam-Detection-Filter/README.md

 Author: Ruth G. Nainggolan

-Building a machine learning model to classify arbitrary unlabeled messages as 'ham' or 'spam'.
+Building a spam detection model that performs a classification task to separate spam text messages from real text messages.

 Files
 -----